FrancescoRizzi/AWSomesauce/articles/BAS4-pws/README.md

 All Done.
 ```

+The Web Service is now secured.

 ## Update the Web App

-If you're using the [Shield Web App](../BAS3-pwa/README.md) as a front-end to the web service we just deployed, you'll likely want to:
+The previous step, of course, constitutes a new *release* of the web service.
+Although our main API method signature has not changed, internally we've tweaked their configuration by adding the Custom Authorizer.
+More importantly, at this stage, we made the *Authorization* HTTP header more prominent, as we expect it to carry the user credentials from the client.

+As a result, the JS SDK that AWS produces based on the REST API definition has changed (in particular, it explicitly looks for the *Authorization* header when building outgoing requests).
+Thus, we should update and deploy our web app.

+The write up about [Protecting the Web App](../BAS3-pwa/README.md) gives you all the details necessary, but the short version is:

-* grab the *aws_js_sdk.zip* file that was saved in the last step of the deployment script
+* grab the *aws_js_sdk.zip* file that was saved in the last step of the web service deployment script
 * use its contents to update your web app's *\src\js\apiGateway-js-sdk* directory
-* re-build locally via
+* re-build the web app locally via:<br />
+   (**Don't skip this**, *because the make script used to deploy uses as source the directory used as destination by this step*)
    * `$> gulp serve`
-* re-deploy the web app via
+* re-deploy the web app to AWS via
    * `$> ./make.sh`

 <div class="note warning">
    <h5>CloudFront Edge Caching:</h5>
    <p>Our sample web app does not currently implement a versioned naming scheme for its files.
 If you already deployed the web app at least once, then the update you're deploying now may not be delivered to the web browsers until the objects in the CloudFront Distribution are expired or invalidated.
-See <a href="http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#Invalidation_Expiration">the AWS Documentation</a> for more details, but a quick workaround is to use the AWS Web console, navigate to the CloudFront service page, select the Distribution your web app is deployed to, and in the <em>Invalidations</em> tab create a new one for the <em>*</em> path to invalidate all objects.</p>
+See <a href="http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html#Invalidation_Expiration">the AWS Documentation</a> for more details, but a quick workaround is to use the AWS Web console, navigate to the CloudFront service page, select the Distribution your web app is deployed to, and in the <em>Invalidations</em> tab create a new one for the <em>/*</em> path to invalidate all objects.</p>
 </div>

 ## Progress